 A strong support structure underpins the pathway learning.
 Support will be delivered by CPPE work-based tutors.
 You will be allocated your tutor once you commence on the pathway.

-The CPPE work-based tutor is here to support you throughout the pathway.
+The CPPE education supervisor is here to support you throughout the pathway.
 Their role will include the following activities:

-The Foundation pharmacist training pathway will include attendance at a minimum of four study days available across England as part of the existing CPPE provision.
+The Foundation pharmacist training pathway will include attendance at a minimum of two study days available across England as part of the existing CPPE provision.

-The study days will be chosen by the tutee in discussion with their work-based tutor, and be relevant to their individual learning needs.
+The study days will be chosen by the tutee in discussion with their education supervisor, and be relevant to their individual learning needs.